-All trees (all species) six inches in diameter at breast height (DBH), including dead trees, require a permit to be removed.
+All trees (all species) eight inches in diameter at breast height (DBH), including dead trees, require a permit to be removed.
 Permits for removal of trees for new construction projects must be submitted with the building permit and will be reviewed as part of site plan review.

 All trees 16 inches or greater must be approved by the Town’s Tree Advisory Protection Committee.
 The Committee also reviews any appeals to tree removals that have been denied by staff or a single member of the Committee.
 The Committee is made up of five citizens appointed by Town Council, including one certified arborist and four others knowledgeable in forestry or horticultural matters.

 Criteria for Removal